Yushi-Hu/VisualSketchpad/README.md

 [**🌐 Homepage**](https://visualsketchpad.github.io/) | [**📖 arXiv**](https://arxiv.org/abs/2404.12390) | [**📑 Paper**](https://arxiv.org/pdf/2406.09403.pdf)

 ## 🔔News

+ **🔥[2025-08-06]: Thanks @FloSophorae for providing the latest environment!
+You may reference this environment `env.txt` if you meet weird problems running and deploying visual experts.
  **🔥[2024-10-28]: Thanks @velocityCavalry for reporting a potential bug!
 Updated codebase to be more robust**

  **🔥[2024-09-26]: Accepted to NeurIPS 2024!**